Lido Wellness Center Blog

 - Trouble forming relationships

 Bipolar disorder is a mental health disorder causing extreme mood swings.
 People can experience mania (extreme highs) or hypomania (extreme lows).
-Daily life can be challenging because people can flip from one mood to another or be free of symptoms.
+Daily life and living with bipolar disorder can be challenging because people can flip from one mood to another or be free of symptoms.

 While there are various types of bipolar disorders, there are two distinct episode types – mania and hypomania.
 Mania is more severe, causing issues at school, work, social gatherings, and in relationships.